-If your teens are anything like mine, they are notorious for losing their phones, jumping in the pool with them in their pocket, dropping it, etc., so it’s important to have other phone numbers to call if their phones are broken.
+If your teens are anything like mine, they are notorious for losing their phones, jumping in the pool with them in their pocket, dropping it, etc., so having other phone numbers to call if their phones are broken is essential.
 Ask for their friend’s cell number or their friends’ parent cell numbers so you can create a support system.

 8) Ask for other parents’ cell numbers.

-Another idea might be to ask them to put together a packet with cell phone numbers and pictures of their friend’s and their parent’s cell numbers.
+Another idea might be to ask them to assemble a packet with cell phone numbers and pictures of their friends and their parent’s cell numbers.
 This can be extremely beneficial when you can’t get a hold of your kids.

 9) Have faith and pray.